flythereddflagg/flythereddflagg.github.io/python_book/docs/31-Automated-Testing.md

 ```

-This file may vary somewhat depending on how you impliemented your `emails` project.
-If you find your implimentation cannot pass these tests because you structured your project differently, make approprate changes so that these tests test the "add/remove" functionality of your database manager and the "export" functionality of your user interface.
+This file may vary somewhat depending on how you implemented your `emails` project.
+If you find your implementation cannot pass these tests because you structured your project differently, make appropriate changes so that these tests test the "add/remove" functionality of your database manager and the "export" functionality of your user interface.

 ### Run `nose2`